p0dyakov/flutter_interview/README_EN.md

 ---
 <!-- TOC --><a name="execution-model-in-flutter"></a>
 ### Execution model in Flutter
-1. A new process is created and launched — `Thread (Isolate)'.
+1. A new process is created and launched — `Thread (Isolate)`.
 This is the only process in which your application will run.
-2. Two queues with `MicroTask` and `Event` are initialized, the queue type is `FIFO' (note: first in first out, i.e. messages that arrived earlier will be processed earlier)
+2. Two queues with `MicroTask` and `Event` are initialized, the queue type is `FIFO` (note: first in first out, i.e. messages that arrived earlier will be processed earlier)
 3. The `main()` function is executed
 4. The `Event Loop` is started.
-It controls the order of execution of your code, depending on the contents of two queues: `MicroTask` and `Event'.
+It controls the order of execution of your code, depending on the contents of two queues: `MicroTask` and `Event`.
 It is an "endless" cycle.
 5. The `Event Loop` checks the `MicroTask` and `Event` with a certain frequency.
 If there is something in the `MicroTask`, then it is executed before the `Event` queue.

 ---
 <!-- TOC --><a name="custompaint"></a>
 ### CustomPaint
-'CustomPaint` is a class that creates a "canvas" for drawing.
+`CustomPaint` is a class that creates a "canvas" for drawing.
 The `paint` method uses `canvas` as arguments, which allows you to draw various shapes

 ---
 <!-- TOC --><a name="widgetsflutterbinding"></a>
 ### WidgetsFlutterBinding
-`WidgetsFlutterBinding' is a specific implementation of application binding based on the widget infrastructure.
+`WidgetsFlutterBinding` is a specific implementation of application binding based on the widget infrastructure.
 In essence, it is the glue connecting the framework and the Flutter engine.
 The `WidgetsFlutterBinding` consists of many links: `GestureBinding`, `ServicesBinding`, `SchedulerBinding`, `PaintingBinding`, `SemanticsBinding`, `RendererBinding`, `WidgetsBinding`.

 The `scheduleAttachRootWidget` method is a deferred implementation of `attachRootWidget`.
-This method belongs to `WidgetsBinding'.
-The description says that it attaches the passed widget to the `renderViewElement' — the root element of the element tree.
+This method belongs to `WidgetsBinding`.
+The description says that it attaches the passed widget to the `renderViewElement` — the root element of the element tree.

 The `scheduleWarmUpFrame` method belongs to `SchedulerBinding` and is used to schedule the frame to start as soon as possible without waiting for the `Vsync` system signal.